 This field is filled out automatically.
 It is calculated based on entries in previous columns.

 If the space conditioning system is a multiple-split system, then enter the total number of indoor units (ducted and ductless) connected to the outdoor unit.
+If the system is a type that does not have an outdoor unit, such as a heating-only type that uses only a furnace air-handling unit, enter 1 for the number of indoor units (The furnace air-handling unit is an indoor unit).

-If the space conditioning system is a multiple-split system, then enter the number of ducted indoor units (AHU) connected to the outdoor unit
+If the space conditioning system is a multiple-split system, then enter the number of ducted indoor units (AHU) connected to the outdoor unit.
+If the system is a type that does not have an outdoor unit, such as a heating-only type that uses only a furnace air-handling unit, enter 1 for the number of indoor units (The furnace air-handling unit is an indoor unit).

 If the indoor unit is used to bring outdoor air into the dwelling, the system may be used to comply with the IAQ mechanical ventilation requirements.
 This is called central fan integrated ventilation (CFI).
 Select CFI System if the system is used to provide IAQ ventilation.